José Padilla (criminal): Direct appeal of criminal conviction

 As of February 28, 2008, Padilla had appealed his conviction and sentence and the government had cross-appealed.
 The Wall Street Journal said in an editorial, "the lawyers suing for Padilla aren't interested in justice.
 They're practicing 'lawfare', which is an effort to undermine the war on terror by making U.S. officials afraid to pursue it for fear of personal liability."
 In January 2012, the Fourth Circuit Court of Appeals upheld a lower court decision and his case has been ruled on numerous times.

 Sentence ruled too lenient

 On September 19, 2011, a three-judge panel of the 11th U.S. Circuit Court of Appeals threw out the 17-year prison sentence imposed on Padilla, ruling that the sentence was too lenient.
 They sent the case back to the lower court for a new sentencing hearing.
 The Court said, "Padilla's sentence of 12 years below the low end of the [sentencing] guidelines range reflects a clear error of judgment about the sentencing of this career offender."
 On September 9, 2014, the district court sentenced Padilla to 21 years.

 Padilla is serving his sentence at ADX Florence prison in Florence, Colorado.
-Padilla's prisoner number is 20796-424; he is projected to be released in 2026.
+Padilla's prisoner number is 20796-424; he is projected to be released in November 2026.